 - You can leverage Database ETL to migrate data without any technical skills.
 Therefore, it can help improve the productivity of the team dramatically.

-- Database ETL is deemed as one of the most essential tools for an organization with its Data Reporting, Data Warehousing, and analytics tools.
+- Database ETL is deemed one of the essential tools for an organization with its Data Reporting, Data Warehousing, and analytics tools.

 Here are the challenges that you’ll encounter during the Database ETL process: